Modesto Seara Vázquez: Jewish Rights in the Soviet Union

+Europe

 In 1969 Modesto Seara Vazquez decided to spend his sabbatical year in Europe, half of it in Spain and the other part in Berlin (West) where he carried out research on Franco's foreign policy, using the bibliographic and periodical collections of the Ibero-Amerikanisches Institut, in Berlin.
 During this period he also gave lectures in East Germany at the Karl Marx Universität, from Leipzig and Universität Rostock.

 The journalistic dimension: press and television

 In the 70's he combined his academic activities with an intense participation in the Press and the Media.
-In «El Sol de México» he wrote editorial comments and several special articles, also on sundays he wrote the Sunday supplement in «El Mundo desde el Sol» which was a weekly commentary about the international life with a little bit of humor.
-He was appointed general advisor of «Canal 13 TV (public television)» where he also wrote weekly comments about the international life in the «Séptimo día» program.
-A part from that he created a series of international reports named «Paz y Conflicto» which programs were The Impossible Peace (on the Middle East), April in Portugal (the carnation Revolution, in Lisbon, Portugal), They Will Not Kill Hope (about Chilean political life and the death of Salvador Allende), the New Empire (about the last years of the Iran of Shah Reza Pahleví), and so on.
+In El Sol de México he wrote editorial comments and several special articles, also on sundays he wrote the Sunday supplement in El Mundo desde el Sol which was a weekly commentary about the international life with a little bit of humor.
+He was appointed general advisor of Canal 13 (public television) where he also wrote weekly comments about the international life in the Séptimo día program.
+Apart from that he created a series of international reports named Paz y Conflicto which programs were The Impossible Peace (on the Middle East), April in Portugal (the carnation Revolution, in Lisbon, Portugal), They Will Not Kill Hope (about Chilean political life and the death of Salvador Allende), the New Empire (about the last years of the Iran of Shah Reza Pahleví), and so on.